 How did you plan where you slept?

 I normally just slept where I finished running.
-I had a range of 45–60km and just tried to find cheap hostels or a secluded tent pitch.
+I just tried to find cheap hostels or a secluded tent pitch.
 I slept at deserted beaches, industrial parks and workshops, park 'n' rides and even nightclubs.

 And what was your biggest achievement?